rexresearch

 including to sulfa drugs (like

-doxycycline and minocycline) and clindamycin, but the drug of
+(like doxycycline and minocycline) and clindamycin, but the drug

-choice for treating CA-MRSA has is now believed to be Vancomycin,
+of choice for treating CA-MRSA has is now believed to be

-according to a Henry Ford Hospital Study.
-The study was presented
+Vancomycin, according to a Henry Ford Hospital Study.
+The study

-Diseases Society of America in Vancouver.
-HA-MRSA is resistant
+the Infectious Diseases Society of America in Vancouver.
+HA-MRSA

-even to these antibiotics and often is susceptible only to
+is resistant even to these antibiotics and often is susceptible

-vancomycin.
-Newer drugs, such as linezolid (belonging to the newer
+only to vancomycin.
+Newer drugs, such as linezolid (belonging to

-oxazolidinones class) and daptomycin, are effective against both
+the newer oxazolidinones class) and daptomycin, are effective

 Vancomycin and teicoplanin are glycopeptide antibiotics used to